 d) Links to your social media pages to build your online following.

 5).
 Offer Convenient Booking Methods

-A blog gives you the ability to really show off your salon's personality and knowledge in the industry.
-Here you can share your advise on hair-care, styling advise, and current/upcoming trends.
-A blog is also a good place to give or discuss any product reviews (especially those you sell).
-Many successful salons utilize blogs as a means for generating extra attention and getting a conversation going their clients... plus it can be a lot of fun!
+Using your Instagram page is a perfect (and free) opportunity to show off your work and your salon’s personality to potential customers.
+Utilize the platform to share hair tutorials, styling advice and current/upcoming trends.
+You can even take advantage of its video functionality to discuss unique salon services and any product reviews (especially those you sell).
+Many successful salons use Instagram as a means for generating extra attention and getting a conversation going with their clients... plus it can be a lot of fun!

 7).
 Form Partnerships with Other Local Businesses

 As a salon owner, sometimes it can feel like you're marooned all on your own on some desert island.
 However, it's important to note that you are never alone.
 You're part of the local community and believe it or not there are other business owners who are always there to help.
 Consider swapping promotional materials with other local businesses you think your clients frequently visit.
 You can even try to establish exclusive promotions between your salon and another local business in your area.